2200g/q/content/Acids and Bases/Acid Strength.md

 - A larger value of $pK_a$ signifies a weaker acid.
 $$ pK_a = -log[K_a] $$
 - Stronger the acid, weaker its conjugate base.
+- Any factor that stabilizes the conjugate base of an acid increases its acidity.